DougallWinship/deform/docs/Features.md

 [&laquo; back](../README.md)
 ## Features
-* consistent generation of components (as regards the HTML structure)
+* consistent generation of form components (as regards the HTML structure)
 * strong IDE auto-completion support & chaining wherever appropriate
 * generate forms in a controller action which can subsequently be tailored in a view
-* export a form to an array & build a form from an array definition (so you can persist them via json etc.)
+* export a form definition to an array & build a form from an array definition
 * custom HTML element creation using shadow DOM

 ### Layers